radeeyate/litefetch/README.md

 Compile the program by yourself using GCC:

-cd ifeth
+cd litefetch

-gcc ifetch.c -o ifetch
+gcc litefetch.c -o litefetch

+To run litefetch do:

+./litefetch